cloudtnt-rcl/project-reports/roadmap.md

 ## July 2024

 - CloudTnT API Server (for testing only) - alpha
+- CloudTnT SDK (for testing only) - alpha
 - CLoudTnT API Client (for testing only) - alpha
 - CloudTnT API Server Admin Portal (for testing only) - alpha
 - Documentation - alpha